AET-CS/aet-cs.github.io/white/2025/research/semester-presentations.md

 *  Here is the [rubric](https://docs.google.com/document/d/1TaabaA8aGtDbJrbSegIErp31V0Rbmx8I6a5glg1my2s/edit?usp=sharing) being used for our RSEF selection presentations at the end of the month.

-* Here are also [guidelines](https://drive.google.com/file/d/1HkImGX4xVBjJtgdYcq98X3ap-L1nihJC/view?usp=sharing) for the acceptable use of generative AI for research projects: Acceptable Use of Generative AI
+* Here are also [RESF official guidelines](https://drive.google.com/file/d/1HkImGX4xVBjJtgdYcq98X3ap-L1nihJC/view?usp=sharing) for the acceptable use of generative AI for research projects: Acceptable Use of Generative AI

 * Your talk should
     * Be 7 minutes